-Digital signal processing entails representing a signal by a set of coefficients and relies on the existence of methods for reconstructing the signal from its samples.
+D IGITAL signal processing entails representing a signal by a set of coefficients and relies on the existence of methods for reconstructing the signal from its samples.
 The most common setting considered in the sampling literature is that introduced by the Shannon-Whittaker sampling theorem, in which the input signal is assumed to be bandlimited and the samples of the signal are ideal, i.e., they are equal to the signal values at a set of sampling points.
 The reconstructed signal is also a bandlimited function, generated by integer shifts of the sinc interpolation kernel.
 In practice, however, the input signal is never perfectly bandlimited, and the sampling process may not be ideal.
 Another drawback of the Shannon paradigm is the difficulty in implementing the infinite sinc interpolating kernel, which has slow decay.

-To overcome these limitations of the traditional sampling framework, a more recent approach is to consider a generalized sampling scheme, in which the samples are obtained by first linearly pre-processing the signal.
-The non-ideal samples can then be represented as the inner products of the input signal x with a set of sampling vectors (associated with the acquisition device), which span the sampling space S [1, 2, 3, 4, 5, 6, 7].
-Examples include multiresolution decompositions [2, 8], and spline decompositions [3].
-Reconstruction is obtained by taking linear combinations of a set of reconstruction vectors that span a space $\mathcal{W}$ .
-Since in this framework the reconstructed signal is constrained to lie in $\mathcal{W}$ , if x is not in $\mathcal{W}$ to begin with, then perfect reconstruction cannot be obtained, regardless of the sampling and reconstruction method.
-A natural question that arises from this formulation of the sampling problem is whether the samples can be processed prior to reconstruction such that the reconstructed signal $\hat{x}$ is close to x in some sense.
+To overcome these limitations of the traditional sampling framework, a more recent approach is to consider a generalized sampling scheme, in which the samples are obtained by first linearly preprocessing the signal.
+The nonideal samples can then be represented as the inner products of the input signal x with a set of sampling vectors (associated with the acquisition device), which span the sampling space S [1]-[7].
+Examples include multiresolution [2], [8] and spline decompositions [3].
+Reconstruction is obtained by forming linear combinations of a set of reconstruction vectors that span a space W. Since in this framework, the reconstructed signal is constrained to lie in W, if x is not in W to begin with, then perfect reconstruction cannot be achieved, regardless of the sampling and reconstruction method.
+A natural question that arises from this formulation of the sampling problem is whether the samples can be processed prior to reconstruction such that the reconstructed signal \hat{x} is close to x in some sense.

-\Technion-Israel Institute of Technology, Haifa 32000, Israel.
-E-mail: yonina@ee.technion.ac.il, dvorkind@tx.technion.ac.il.
-Fax: +972-4-8295757.
+The authors are with the Technion-Israel Institute of Technology, Haifa 32000, Israel (e-mail: yonina@ee.technion.ac.il; dvorkind@tx.technion.ac.il).